rebeckasjostrom/ADTECH-creativespec/README.md

-# Specification for HTML creatives
+# Specification for HTML-based creatives

 A general specification for HTML creatives